 Birth Control vs. Grapefruit

-Grapefruit actually interacts with hundreds of medications, one of which is hormonal birth control.
+Grapefruit actually interacts with hundreds of medications, one of which is hormonal birth control (like the pill).
 Grapefruit contains compounds called furanocoumarins that inhibit CYP3A4 enzymes, important intestinal enzymes that metabolize estrogen.
 This means that grapefruit prevents your body from properly breaking down the estrogen in birth control, leaving you with more estrogen in your system than the drug intended.
 The excess estrogen in your bloodstream can potentially worsen estrogen-induced side effects, such as nausea, breast tenderness, and risk of developing blood clots and breast cancer.
 All that being said, there are no scientific studies proving this to be the case, just noted interactions between grapefruit and estrogen metabolization.

 Not on birth control but interested in trying it out?
 With SimpleHealth, you can get your prescription online and your refills delivered to your door, right when you need them.
 All it takes to get started is an easy, doctor-designed consultation.